cfusting/conditional-growth/README.md

 I've summarized the idea of the conditional growth function in a few images below.
 The idea is as follow:

 The growth of a creature can be broken down into an ordered sequence of steps.
 At each step, the optimizer has access to a state describing the creature and / or environment.
 Using this information a configuration of voxels is chosen (for example, by selecting the voxel configuration with the maximum probability) to be added to the current growing voxel.
-Voxels are stored in a queue and are thus grown on breadth-first.
+Voxels are stored in a queue and are thus grown breadth-first.

 The above process boils down to the breadth-first application of the conditional probability of a voxel configuration given a state.
 Thus the beadth-first voxel selection process coupled with the growth function results in a creature of potentially infinite voxels: the integral of the growth function over time and space.
 My hope is that self-repeating structures will be observed and built by the growth function, providing a genommic encoding which can be thought of as a compressed representation of a creature.

 |<img src="./docs/theory1.jpg" alt="Theory image one" width="400" height="640"/>|<img src="./docs/theory2.jpg" alt="Theory image two" width="400" height="640"/>|